ColourfulRhythm/bizos/school of self discovery/DEPLOY_INSTRUCTIONS.md

 ## After Deployment
 - Your site will be live at: `https://colourfulrhythm.github.io/sosd/`
-- Or your custom domain if configured
 - Updates take 1-2 minutes to go live

 ## Notes
 - The `out/` folder contains your built site
-- The `CNAME` file is for custom domains
 - The `.nojekyll` file tells GitHub not to process with Jekyll
+- No CNAME file = uses default GitHub Pages domain